TheSilverStone/TheSilverStone/README.md

 "The fool says in his heart, 'There is no God.'
 They are corrupt, and their ways vile; there is no one who does good.

 Day and night they prowl about on its walls; malice and abuse are within it.
-Destructive forces are ar work in the city; threats and lies never leave its streets.
+Destructive forces are at work in the city; threats and lies never leave its streets.

 Those who trust in their wealth and boast of their great riches; No one can redeem the life of another or give to God a ransom for them——the ransom for a life is costly, no payment should ever be enough.